1,000+ Opportunities

 If a grant is declined at the meeting of the Board of Trustees (for any reason), the applicant must wait one year before re-applying.
 If a grant is awarded and paid, the awarded organization must wait 2 years from the date of payment before making application on additional projects.

-Based on current listing details, eligibility includes: Nonprofit 501(c)(3) organizations in Texas, Oklahoma, New Mexico, Arkansas, Missouri, and Kansas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit 501(c)(3) organizations in Texas, Oklahoma, New Mexico, Arkansas, Missouri, and Kansas.
+Confirm the full requirements in the official notice before applying.